 What types of business degrees are there?

 Herzing University offers six undergraduate business degrees.

-- Accounting/Bookkeeping: This is a very detail-oriented degree since every company needs to keep its financial records in order while ensuring accuracy.
+- Accounting: This is a very detail-oriented degree since every company needs to keep its financial records in order while ensuring accuracy.
 Earning your degree in accounting can prepare you for in-demand jobs such as an auditor, tax preparer or Certified Public Accountant (CPA).

 - Business Management: With your business management degree, you have the flexibility to work in a variety of fields.
 You will learn critical skills in accounting, management, business law, economics, marketing and sales to help you grow and advance in your career.

 - Entrepreneurship: A common misconception is that an entrepreneurship degree is only for those who want to start their own business, when in fact, it can also be a good fit for people looking to expand a business or bring ideas to market.
 This degree will provide you with the leadership skills to get started in a variety of business roles.